PioRomo/131-email-client/meetings.md

   * Bryan and Barak present
   * Pio has implemented the reset password feature, along with ensuring no duplicate usernames possible
   * Jin has implemented profile manage on local repository and will push once everything works.
 Will be making sure it can add and remove profile picture.
+  * Bryan has implemented the notification that an email has been sent and making the template for the to do list.
+Now is working on finishing search bar and helping out Barak with the To Do List

 ## 2023-05-12 2:00 - 2:30